dev-academy-programme/plug-resources/student-guide/free-money.md

 ## Python

-Before starting this exercise you should familiarise yourself with the core concepts of the [Python programming language](../segments/python).
+Before starting this exercise you should familiarize yourself with the core concepts of the [Python programming language](../segments/python).
 If you have never coded in Python before, we recommend working your way through all of the linked concepts.
 Python is a very developer friendly language and if coming from other languages such as Javascript or Ruby, you should be able to pick it up in no time!

 The trickier Python code you will want to understand are [Classes in Python](../segments/python/classes.md).